beatricepedretti/USS_ENTERPRISE/README.md

 In order to create our device different components have been used.
 <ul>
   <li>Two servomotors</li>
-  <li>Connection elements in order to link the two servomotors and create a serial chain able to scann the proximal environment
+  <li>Connection elements in order to link the two servomotors and create a serial chain able to scan the proximal environment
   <li>An ultrasonic sensor, the HCSR04</li>
   <li>A cypress board</li>
   <li>An homemade wooden box that acts as a housing for the board and guarantees robustness and stability to the serial chain</li>